How I Handled Working In A Prison For Men Who Harmed Women

-After I left my nursing career behind, my fascination with psychology and criminal behaviour led me to seek out a job within the prison service.
-It took a while to find something in my preferred area but finally, a job opened up.
+After I left my nursing career behind, my fascination with psychology and criminal behavior led me to seek out a job within the prison service.
+It took a while to find something in my preferred area, but finally, a job opened up.

 I was so nervous about the interview that I very nearly drove on past the prison, deciding I couldn’t do it.
 However, I gave myself a stern talking-to and went in.
 There, I was faced with a group of much younger, more qualified and experienced people all waiting to go through the interview process, which didn't do much to calm my nerves but, to my amazement, I was successful and secured the position of psychological assistant.